-Within the claim pack there will be guidance notes to take you through each step and if you need advice you can call the helpline.
 When you’ve completed the claim form, you need to send it off to the following address:

-HM Revenue & Customs Tax Credits
+HM Revenue & Customs – Tax Credit Office

 If you’re receiving any other benefits, such as Jobseeker’s Allowance, you can hand in the form to your local Jobcentre Plus branch or Social Security Office for those living in Northern Ireland.